How to Keep Your Horse Thriving in Winter

 3).
 Offer loose salt in their feed to increase their thirst.
 Never add salt to their water source though, as this may turn off a finicky horse from drinking at all.
 The average horse needs 1-2 tablespoons of salt per day.

 A common question I get is, “What salt is best for my horse?”
 The answer is, “Whatever kind they like.”
-Whether you like the ease of offering a Plain Salt Brick or hanging the Himalayan rock salt on a rope, it’s important to always have salt readily available and out of the elements.
+Whether you like the ease of hanging the Himalayan rock salt on a rope, it’s important to always have salt readily available and out of the elements.
 For larger herds, I recommend loose salt from Redmond Rock Salt that comes in a 25 pound bag.
 It’s economical and easy to feed.

 The good news is a warm-up is on the horizon and the first day of Spring is only 2 months away!
 Of course, Mother Nature may still have a few tricks still up her sleeve but hopefully we have seen the worst if it.